ipfs/devgrants/open-grants/ipfs-rust/reports/phase-1.0.md

 ### Continuous Integration (CI)

-We achieve much of the "definition of done" in this step.
+We automate away much of the "[definition of done](https://github.com/ipfs/devgrants/tree/master/open-grants/ipfs-rust#definition-of-done)" in this step.

 We set up [automated CI](https://github.com/ipfs-rust/rust-ipfs/pull/69), running on pushes to pull requested branches and master, on `rust-ipfs` and `rust-ipld`.
 The tests assert a [number of properties](https://github.com/ipfs-rust/rust-ipfs/issues/62), including unit tests, functional tests, code linting and formatting and language idiom checks via the "clippy" tool.
 The rests even try and execute the examples in the README files via a tool called [skeptic](https://github.com/ipfs-rust/rust-ipfs/issues/41).